ToshioCP/Rake-tutorial-for-beginners-en/sec7.md

 #### Multitask method

-"Multitask" here refers to processing using Rake's "multitask" method, not "multitask" in general.
+"Multitask" here refers to a method name, not "multitask" in general.
-A task may contain multiple tasks that do not affect each other.
+The method `multitask` invokes prerequisites concurrently.
-At that time, it is faster to execute them in parallel in multi-thread than to execute them sequentially in one thread.
+The prerequisites must not to affect each other, or bad error will happen.
-The method "multitask" is the task for that.
+Generally, it is faster to use `multitask` than `task` because `task` invokes prerequisites sequentially.

-As an example, we will use a program `fre.rb` that counts each word in a text file.
+A program `fre.rb`, which counts each word in a text file, is located at `example/example8`.
-The `example/example8` folder contains this program, but I won't explain the details of the code.
+The details of `fre.rb` is left out here.
-This program scans the file given as an argument, finds the frequency of occurrence of each word, and displays the number of words and the top 10 words and the count.
+This program scans the files given as arguments, finds the frequency of occurrence of each word, and displays the number of words and the top 10 words and the count.
 Here, "word" means string separated by space characters (`/\s/` = `[\t\r\n\f\v]`).

 ```